INSPIRE: Intensity and spatial information-based deformable image registration: Discussion

-INSPIRE is a method with a number of hyper-parameters and a high degree of configurability, just like most registration frameworks; novel tasks may thus require some tuning of INSPIRE to achieve the best possible performance.
-We observe that the parameters which are the main candidates for tuning are the resolution pyramid (number of levels, smoothing $\sigma$, subsampling factor, number of control-points) settings, normalization and histogram equalization (depending on image intensity distributions), and optimizer step-size (depending on the size of the image space and of the deformations).
-Other parameters such as number of iterations (beyond a reasonable number), momentum, sampling fraction, inverse consistency regularization level $\lambda$, number of samples for the Monte Carlo estimation $\alphasamples$, gradient-weighted mixture probability $m$ and $\sigma_{\text{GM}}$, usually do not require careful tuning.
+INSPIRE is highly configurable, and therefore includes a number of hyper-parameters, just like most registration frameworks; new tasks may require some tuning to reach optimal performance.
+We observe that the parameters which are main candidates for tuning are the resolution pyramid settings (number of levels, smoothing $\sigma$, subsampling factor, number of control-points), normalization and histogram equalization (depending on image intensity distributions), and optimizer step-size (depending on the size of the images and of the deformations).
+The remaining parameters usually do not require careful tuning.

-INSPIRE is a mono-modal registration method, since it is based on a distance measure that assumes similar corresponding intensities for good performance, rather than e.g. merely correlated intensities (such as Pearson correlation-coefficient).
-This work has accordingly only considered applications where the difference in distribution of intensities could be mitigated using normalization and histogram equalization.
-There are several possible paths towards multi-modal registration; one promising family of methods for bridging the gap between mono-modal and multi-modal registration consists of transformation/translation of the original image representations from distinct modalities to a common representation \cite{heinrich2012mind,pielawski2020comir}.

-The proposed method can be extended to work with multi-channel images by marginal computation of the distances and gradients (per channel separately), followed by linear combination, optionally utilizing the \emph{Fuzzy Intersection Decomposition Transform} \cite{ofverstedt2017distance}.
+INSPIRE is a mono-modal registration method; it is based on a distance measure that assumes similar corresponding intensities for good performance.
+This work has, accordingly, only considered applications where differences in the distribution of intensities could be mitigated using normalization and histogram equalization.
+INSPIRE supports multi-channel images by marginal computation (and aggregation) of the distances and gradients (per channel separately), optionally utilizing \cite{ofverstedt2017distance}.

-The proposed method can potentially be integrated into learning-based image registration frameworks using deep features, such as \cite{de2017end, balakrishnan2019voxelmorph}, where the iterative solution component of INSPIRE would be replaced with deep neural networks that directly infer the parameters of the transformation model.